digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-a-new-dataset-and-collection.md

 ### 5. Check in Airflow

-When the collection is added to the specification, this should automatically create a new DAG in all Airflow environments.
-Firstly, check the collection has been created and looks correct.
+When the collection is added to the specification, this should automatically create a new DAG in the Airflow environments permitted by the `availability` field you set in Step 3.

 #### Verify new collection present